Budgeting

 When it’s in a cashier’s check, your cash becomes the bank’s cash.
 The federal government, under the FDIC (Federal Deposit Insurance Corporation), guarantees bank deposits.
 That protection ensures that the funds will be available to the payee as soon as they deposit or cash the cashier’s check at a bank.

 And since those funds aren’t coming from an account, you don’t even need to have a bank account to use a cashier’s check.
 That makes cashier’s checks an excellent option for people who may not have bank accounts due to bad credit history.
-Many people in that position have found relief by applying for loans for bad credit.
+Many people in that position have found relief by applying for bad credit loans such as payday loans and some personal loan options.

 So when it comes to picking a check option, the answer may come down to just how quickly and safely you need to send your funds.
 If you want to do it cheaply, a personal check is probably the way to go.
 To keep it as secure as possible, you may want to consider a certified check.